Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 # Step 2: Back-end deployment

-In this step we will execute three Cloudformation scripts:
-* [cfn-backend](../cfn/cfn-backend.yaml) - Responsible for the creation of the underlying infrastrucutre of the solution.
-It includes the EC2 Auto Scaling configuration, SQS, VPC Endpoints, EFS and CloudFront
+* [cfn-backend](../backend/cfn-backend.yaml) - Responsible for the creation of the underlying infrastructure of the solution.

 ## Step 2.1: Deploy backend cloudformation stack